steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 ## Installing ROCm GPU ASan packages

-Use the following instruction to install instrumented HSA and HIP runtimes, tools, and math libraries
+Use the following instruction to install instrumented HSA and HIP runtimes, tools, and math libraries.

 ```
     sudo apt-get install rocm-ml-sdk-asan